mrezanvari/PendulumSynth_Public/README.md

 # PendulumSynth

 <!-- <p align="center"><img src="src/Pendulum_Synth_Teensy4.0_BNO085_MPC4728_V2.X/Master/SplashScreen/pendulumSynth(1).jpg" alt="PendulumSynth_logo"></p> -->
-PendulumSynth is an on-going an open-source porject with the goal of mixing real-world physics into music composition and musical performance.<br/>
+PendulumSynth is an on-going and open-source project with the goal of mixing real-world physics into music composition and musical performance.
-A network of pendulums with bult-in IMU systems can be used to create rythmes and effects, manipulating music in real-time.
+A network of pendulums with built-in IMU systems can be used to create rhythms and effects, manipulating music in real-time.
 <br/>
 <br/>
 <br/>